10 Steps to Get Over Your Fear of Rejection

 Being resilient doesn’t mean that you never experience hardship or setbacks.
 It just means that you have the strength to pick yourself up and keep going even when things are tough.

 One way to build resilience is to focus on your accomplishments rather than dwelling on your failures.
 Another helpful tip is to reframe rejection as simply a part of life.
 Everyone experiences it, and it doesn’t have to define you.

 Also, remember that it’s not the end of the world, and other options and paths are available.
 If one door closes, there’s always another one that will open.

 Many of us go through life avoiding rejection at all costs.
 We may steer clear of certain activities or situations because we’re afraid of being turned down.
 However, facing your fear of rejection is a good way to give yourself a chance for success, and it can have some other benefits.

 For one, it can help to expose and desensitize you to the experience.
 Think of it this way: each time you put yourself out there, it becomes a little bit easier to handle.
 As a result, you become more likely to take risks, which can lead to new opportunities and positive experiences.

-However, it’s better to practise this approach under the guidance of an experienced and trained mental health professional.
+However, it’s better to practice this approach under the guidance of an experienced and trained mental health professional.

 6. See it as an opportunity to learn and grow